trambarhq/trambar/admin/src/instructions/server/server-summary-windows.en.md

 **Privacy policy URL** - Microsoft recommends that you provide a privacy policy URL.
 You may link to your company's own policy page or use this boilerplate.

+**Terms and conditions URL** - Microsoft recommends that you provide a terms and conditions URL.
+You may link to your company's own policy page or use this boilerplate.

 **Application ID** - Copy the application id from Windows Live.
 It can be found just under the application name.